Listing & Listers

 Not all listers are twitchers…

 Many (but by no means all) birders are inveterate list keepers.
-Some settle for a world life list… a list of all the species of birds they have seen at home and abroad, others will also keep a list of their home country (see the UK 400 club website) and separate lists for each country they have visited.
+Some settle for a world life list… a list of all the species of birds they have seen at home and abroad, others will also keep a list of their home country and separate lists for each country they have visited.
 Still others will keep a list of every state or county and one just for their patch.
-Others keep year lists; a list of all the species seen in any one year — usually in the home country.
+Others keep year lists; a list of all the species seen in any one year – usually in the home county, state or country.

-Some indulge their need for lists in almost bizarre ways keeping lists of birds seen in non-birding TV programmes; birds seen from toilet windows or even birds seen whilst caught short!
+Some indulge their need for lists in the most bizarre ways such as keeping lists of birds seen in non-birding TV programmes; birds seen from toilet windows or even birds seen whilst caught short!
+Some have garden lists and patch lists, others keep lists of every individual bird they see on every occasion they go into the field, or look out of their window.

 Perhaps it is all about competing with other birders – wanting to be champion birder of the world or your own backyard.
 Maybe, and I think this is more likely the case, it is a form of collecting.
-From my point of view it is far better to collect records of sightings than follow the collectors of the Victorian era by collecting specimens of the birds themselves or, and some evil morons still do this, collecting their unborn young!
+From my point of view, it is far better to collect records of sightings than follow the collectors of the Victorian era by collecting specimens of the birds themselves or, and some evil morons still do this, collecting their unborn young, just because eggs are small miracles of form and function!

-For some this is not sufficient record and they must take photographs of every species they see… I am glad someone does as it adds to my enjoyment greatly to see portraits of my favourite birds (well any birds really).
-It is still only done by a minority of birders… something non-birders find hard to believe.
+Other birders feel compelled to take photographs of every species they see… I am glad someone does this, as it adds to my enjoyment greatly to see portraits of my favourite birds (well any birds really).
+It is still only done by a minority of birders (although that ratio continues to climb rapidly) … something non-birders find hard to believe.
 I have lost count of the number of times when I have revealed my obsession to a non-birder that I have been asked if I take pictures of them.
-It seems that people who don’t bird-watch assume that there must be some sort of end product or the pursuit cannot be rationally explained.
-I usually counter by asking them if they take pictures of whatever pastime they indulge in… such as do you take pictures of the little ball falling down the hole after you have hit it with that stick when talking to golfers.
+It seems that people who don’t birdwatch assume that there must be some sort of end product or the pursuit cannot be rationally explained.
+I usually counter by asking them if they take pictures of whatever pastime they indulge in… such as do you take pictures of the little ball falling down the hole after you have hit it with that stick, when I’ve been talking to golfers.
+Do crossword and Wordle solvers need to take a photograph of every puzzle completed?

-In the UK 400 species seen is regarded as the goal [the Fat Birder is stuck at 375) and less than this figure means you will not even make the league tables.
-In most English counties a target of 250 is set for the ambitious (Fatbirder’s Home County (Kent) list is 301].
+In the UK, 400 species seen is regarded as the goal (I’m stuck at 379) and less than this figure means you will not even make the league tables.
+In most English counties a target of 250 is set for the ambitious (My Home County (Kent) list is 310).
 We would love to hear from other countries what the target is.

 I do not know what the target is for a world list.
-I believe that there are now considered to be around 10,500 species and that at least three birders have notched up 9500+ ticks.
-Currently, (July 2019) the list is headed by the Swede Claes-Göran Cederlund on 9,622! [iGoTerra includes 57 heard only] The two others (Brits) are Philip Rostron (9607) [Seen\ and the late John Hornbuckle (9600) [Seen IOC].
-At least ten people are past 9000 and 24 passed 8500.
+I believe that there are now considered to be around 11,000 species and that at least one birder -Peter Kaestner- has notched up 10000+ ticks.
+Currently, (Jan 2026) he may be on 10,022!
+The rest of the list is headed by Steve Kornfeld at 9,904, Jürgen Lehnert 9,720, Barry Reed 9,673, followed by Swede Claes-Göran Cederlund on 9,622, the Brit Philip Rostron on 9,607 and Cağan Hakki Şekercioğlu on 9,470.
+The late John Hornbuckle notched up 9,600.
+Next in line is the top female birder Sue Williamson 9,306 At least ten people are past 9000 including Keith Betton and the late Tom Gullick.

-Phoebe Snetsinger had seen 85% of the world’s birds.
-Phoebe had a working list of about 10270.
+Phoebe Snetsinger had seen 85% of the world’s birds when she passed.
+Phoebe had a working list of about 10,270 to aim for.
 It didn’t matter whether she worked on this list, Clements 9800 or the 1976 Gruson list of 8600, the percentage still came out as 85%.
-It was of course an incredible achievement and one, which looked unlikely to be exceeded as she continues to collect ticks post mortem as various sub-species are elevated.
+It was of course an incredible achievement and one, which continues to grow as she collects ticks post mortem as various sub-species are elevated.
 Unsurprisingly a number of the world listers in the top twenty are full time bird tour guides.

 Useful Reading